Social Studies Department

 Length: Year

-This course is designed to assist students in understanding the history of the 20th century from a global perspective.
-Students will study the developed and developing countries of the world, and the history of their interaction, from Industrialization through current times.
+This course is designed to assist students in understanding the global history of the world from 1789 to the present.
+Students will study the developed and developing countries of the world, and the history of their interaction, from the Revolutions, to include the Industrialization Revolution, through current times.
+Studies will include Imperialism, Causes of WWI, WWI, The Russian Revolution, Causes of WWII, WWII, Decolonization, Genocides and The Cold War.
 Students will learn about the governmental and economic systems of the 20th century.

 AP WORLD HISTORY